Important Legal Disclaimer

 Check Rules: GOV.UK | Legislation.gov.uk

 Note: This article is for guidance only.
-It is not financial, legal, or tax advice.
-BTL involves risk.
+It is not money, legal, or tax advice.
+BTL has risk.
 Rules, tax, and lending change often.
-Everyone's situation differs.
+Everyone's case differs.
 Get advice from FCA advisers, accountants, and solicitors before investing.
 The author is not liable for any loss from using this content.
 Details were correct when published but may change.